 To begin playback and search for past recordings,

-- 1. Single click to select a camera.
-You can select multiple cameras. - 2.
+- 1. Double-click on a camera. - 2.
 The Calendar panel will display the days video recording actually took place.
-And those days will be highlighted by a lighter text.
-Click to select the days with recordings.
+And those days will be highlighted by a blue background (as the 25th and 28th in the screen below.)